guregu/hakobiya/README.md

 ```

 # HTTP API
-You can choose to expose an HTTP API, letting you send broadcasts to clients.
+You can choose to expose an HTTP API, docs soon.

-Proper documentation coming soon!